nebulasio/nebdocs/docs/dapp-development/smart_contract.md

 ## Execution Model

-The diagram below is the Execution Model of Smart Contract:
+The diagram below is the Execution Model of the Smart Contract:

 ![Smart Contract Execution Model](../resources/smart_contract_execution_model.png)

-1. All src of Smart Contract and arguments are packaged in Transaction and deployed on Nebulas.
+1. The whole src of the Smart Contract and its arguments are packaged in the Transaction and deployed on Nebulas.
-2. The execution of Smart Contract are divided into two phases:
+2. The execution of Smart Contract is divided in two phases:
    1. Preprocess: inject tracing instruction, etc.
    2. Execute: generate executable src and execute it.